-The following conclusion from the review By Boston Levinson Lawyers appendix 6B is also confusing.
+The following conclusion from the review By confusing.

 'Whilst there is a significant amount of land available for residential development within the Council estate and the Clearwater estate they only provide residential type/sized allotments and generally do not have highly attractive views over Blancheport Bay and Streaky Bay township."